 The new law introduces VAT at the standard rate for the sale of building land and the leasing/rental of business premises as per the conditions included in the law.
-It also introduces the reverse charge mechanism for VATable supplies of land and property under a loan restructuring/force-sale arrangement, which will mostly impact financial institutions.
+It also introduces the reverse charge mechanism for Vatable supplies of land and property under a loan restructuring/force-sale arrangement, which will mostly impact financial institutions.

-- 1. Imposition of vat at standard rate of 19% on building land as from 2 January 2018 on the transfers of non developed land which is intednded to be used for the construction of building / structures in the course of carrying out a business activity.
-No vat will be imposed on the purchase or sale of land located in a livestock zone or areas which are not intended for development such as zones / areas of environmental protection, archaeological and agricultural. - 2.
-Vat on leasing of immovable property (land and commercial buildings, other than residential buildings) when used by lessee in making taxable supplies. the lessor has the right to opt not to impose vat on the specific property. the option is irrevocable. - 3.
+- 1. Imposition of vat at standard rate of 19% on building land as from 2 January 2018 on the transfers of non developed land which is intended to be used for the construction of building / structures in the course of carrying out a business activity.
+No vat will be imposed on the purchase or sale of land located in a livestock zone or areas which are not intended for development such as zones / areas of environmental protection, archaeological and agricultural. - Vat on leasing of immovable property (land and commercial buildings, other than residential buildings) when used by lessee in making taxable supplies. the lessor has the right to opt not to impose vat on the specific property. the option is irrevocable. - 3.
 Introduction of Reverse Charge Provision on transfers resulting from loan restructuring or forced transfer of property to lender.
 These transfers are normally made without any payment by the bank to the taxpayer.
-The transaction creates a vat liability that the tax payer clearly would not be in a position to pay, for this reason, the article 11D to the main VAT law is introduced transferring the obligation to discharge the vat in such siturations from the tax payer to the recipient (the bank).
+The transaction creates a vat liability that the tax payer clearly would not be in a position to pay, for this reason, the article 11D to the main VAT law is introduced transferring the obligation to discharge the vat in such situations from the tax payer to the recipient (the bank).
 The provisions apply to immovable property including land and / or buildings that are transferred along with the land in which they are build on, provided that the transaction takes place before the occupation of the building.
-This law will remain in force for a limited period, currently being until 31/12/2019.
+This law will remain in force for a limited period, currently being until 31/12/2019. - 4.
+As from as 1 January 2019 leases of immovable property which effectively transfer the risks and rewards of ownership of immovable property are considered to be supplies of goods.
+They are subject to standard vat rate.